nickjj/orats/README.md

 - Redis
     - Used as a sidekiq background worker and as the rails cache back end.

+## Base template

+This is the starter template that every other template will append to.
+I feel like when I make a new project, 95% of the time it includes these features and when I do not want a specific thing it is much quicker to remove it than add it.

-## Features that are included in the base template
+### Features that are included in the base template

 - Add a few popular OS and editor files to the .gitignore file.
 - Create development, staging and production environments.